What is diesel gelling?

 Keep diesel tank as full as possible

 Keep more than a half a tank of fuel in the vehicle.
 This may be tricky in rural locations if you on a long haul in places like Wyoming.
 Having more fuel in the tank reduces the opportunity for water/condensation to collect and freeze.
+This is turn will help avoid diesel gelling.

 Store the vehicle inside